SOUVIK-123/E-commarce-project1/README.md

-# E-commarce-project done by SOUVIK and Swarnadeep
+# E-commarce-project done by SOUVIK and Swarnadweep